Omar-Safwat/datasciencecoursera/course_2/Assignment_3/README.md

 information about the quality of care at over 4,000 Medicare-certifed hospitals in the U.S. This dataset es- sentially covers all major U.S. hospitals.

-The assignment is to be graded with a quiz.
-Questions can be found in questions.md on this repository.
+The assignment is to be graded with a quiz questions, which unfortunately I cannot provide here, as this would violate Coursera's honor code.
 # Assignments

 ## 1. Plot the 30-day mortality rates for heart attack